 - Academic: associate professor or above from a NASPAA accredited program with expertise in an area that aligns with the program or its mission.

-- Practitioner: someone who has 7+ years of experience in the field of public service and whose area of expertise fits with the program’s mission and a MPA, MPP, or similar graduate degree.
+- Practitioner: someone who has 7+ years of experience in the field of public service and whose area of expertise fits with the program’s mission and a MPA, MPP, or similar graduate degree, and who has an MPA, MPP or similar graduate degree.

 Every NASPAA Site Visitor must complete an official NASPAA training session: either in-person or online.
 Training sessions are offered throughout the year, often as a workshop in conjunction with peer conferences, as well as annually at the NASPAA Accreditation Institute.
 Prior to any training, interested site visitors should watch the series of Training Videos, which orient trainees to the accreditation process, the NASPAA Standards, and the role of the site visit.
 Training should be renewed every five years.